Go to our other sites

 Keep up to date with news from Cambridge and its schools around the world.

-Special consideration is a post-exam adjustment made to a candidate's mark, by an awarding body, to make allowances for some adverse circumstances, for example illness, bereavement, temporary injury or disruption to an exam.
+Special consideration is a post-exam adjustment that we make to a candidate's mark.
+We do this to make allowances for some adverse circumstances, for example illness, bereavement, temporary injury or disruption to an exam.

 If you need help you can refer to section 5.5 of the Cambridge Handbook.